jkleinsc/broccoli-serviceworker/README.md

 * **fallback** - Array of URLs with fallbacks when the resource isn't available via network or cache.
 * **skipWaiting** - Allows a simple page refresh to update the app.
 Defaults to true.
 * **swIncludeFiles** - Array of files to include in the generated service worker.
 This is intended to allow inclusion of vendor files in your service worker.
 For example, if you wanted to run [PouchDB](http://pouchdb.com/) replication in a service worker, you need to include PouchDB in your service worker.
+* **swEnvironment** - object that will be injected as-is in the service worker script as a top-level `swEnvironment` variable.

 ####Routing Options
 The following options allow you to specify routes that use [sw-toolbox's built-in handlers](https://github.com/GoogleChrome/sw-toolbox#built-in-handlers).
 Each of these options accepts an array of URLs that can be strings or [regular expressions](https://github.com/GoogleChrome/sw-toolbox#regular-expression-routes).